Silver sulfadiazine

 Silver sulfadiazine, sold under the brand Silvadene among others, is a topical antibiotic used in partial thickness and full thickness burns to prevent infection.
 Tentative evidence has found other antibiotics to be more effective, and therefore it is no longer generally recommended for second-degree (partial-thickness) burns, but is still widely used to protect third-degree (full-thickness) burns.

 Common side effects include itching and pain at the site of use.
 Other side effects include low white blood cell levels, allergic reactions, bluish grey discoloration of the skin, red blood cell breakdown, or liver inflammation.
 Caution should be used in those allergic to other sulfonamides.
 It should not be used in pregnant women who are close to delivery.
 It is not recommended for use in children less than two months of age.

-Silver sulfadiazine was discovered in the 1960s.
+Silver sulfadiazine was first described in 1943 as the precipitate formed from reacting sodium sulfadiazine with silver nitrate in water, and rediscovered in the 1960s as a topical treatment for burns.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
+In 2022, it was the 279th most commonly prescribed medication in the United States, with more than 700,000 prescriptions.

 Medical uses

 Tentative evidence has found other antibiotics to be more effective in the healing of superficial and partial thickness burn injuries; therefore, it is no longer generally recommended.
 A Cochrane review from 2013 found that most of the trials that met inclusion criteria for the review had methodological shortcomings and thus are of little use in assessing the efficacy of silver sulfadiazine in the healing of burn injuries.
 Another Cochrane systematic review from 2010 concluded, "There is insufficient evidence to establish whether silver-containing dressings or topical agents promote wound healing or prevent wound infection".
 Other reviews of the evidence have also concluded, "[the] quality of the trials was limited".
 Cochrane has raised concerns about delays in time to wound healing when SSD is used.
-In addition to concerns regarding delayed wound healing, silver sulfadiazine is associated with sloughing of the wound surface that makes reassessment of wound depth difficult, and requires daily reapplication.
+In addition to concerns regarding delayed wound healing, silver sulfadiazine is associated pseudoeschar (a combination of the SSD and congealed exudate) development that makes reassessment of wound depth difficult, and requires daily reapplication.
 For this reason, application of silver sulfadiazine is not recommended for most burns due to altered wound appearance and the frequency of required dressing changes.